alephnode/alephnode/src/pages/11-docker-environment-streamline/index.md

 ### Incentives and Rationale

-In recent years, I've gone almost exclusively serverless for my deployments.
-It's been a good fit given the quick app-to-deployment pipeline and lack of server maintenance.
+In recent years, I've gone almost exclusively serverless for deployments.
+It's been efficient given the quick app-to-deployment pipeline and lack of server maintenance.

-I also stuck to serverless since scaling Docker was a tedious, manual process when I first researched methods in 2017.
-(Well, on AWS, anyway, which was the cloud provider where I worked at the time.)
+I've also stuck to serverless since my initial investigation of scaling Docker in 2017 found it to involve more manual toil than I was willing to invest.
+(Well, on AWS, anyway, which was the cloud provider for my work at the time.)

 In the vast, expansive future of 2019, this is no longer the case.
-Management solutions like Kubernetes leverage the power of containerization—which allows developers to strictly define the platform and services that constitute their applications—to manage all networking and infrastructure concerns in a concise, declarative way.
+Management solutions like Kubernetes leverage the power of containerization—which enables developers to strictly define the pieces that constitute their applications—to manage all networking and infrastructure concerns in a concise, declarative way.

 This added level of control increases confidence in the reliability of services due to something called _dev/prod parity_.